precice/fmi-runner/docs/README.md

 ---
-title: The FMI runner
+title: FMI runner
 permalink: tooling-fmi-runner.html
 keywords: tooling, fmi, runner, fmi-settings, precice-settings
-summary: A tool to couple FMUs to PDE-based solvers using preCICE.
+summary: A tool to execute FMUs and couple them to PDE-based solvers using preCICE.
 ---

 ## What is this?

 The [Functional Mock-Up Interface](https://fmi-standard.org/) (FMI) is a standard for the exchange of dynamic simulation models.
 Currently, it is the de-facto industry standard for co-simulation.
-The models implementing the FMI standard are called Functional Mock-Up Units (FMU).
+Models implementing the FMI standard are called Functional Mock-Up Units (FMU).

-This tool contains the runner script `fmiprecice` to couple FMU models with other simulation tools via the coupling library [preCICE](https://precice.org/).
+The preCICE-FMI runner contains the script `fmiprecice` to couple FMU models with other simulation tools via [preCICE](https://precice.org/).
 The runner serves as an importer for the FMU to steer the simulation.
-Additionally, it calls the preCICE library to communicate and coordinate with other solvers.
+Additionally, the runner calls the preCICE library to communicate and coordinate with other solvers.

 ![img](images/precice-fmi-runner-setup.png)